Arju2003/BuildingBuddy/README.md

 If you run from IntelliJ IDEA, create a **New Project from Version Control**.
 Choose **Git** as your version control, and add **URL**: https://github.com/dan1el5/BuildingBuddy.git.

+To minimize issues you may come across running the program, you are encouraged to read the ensuing content (including the FAQ section).

 ## Dependencies
 All dependencies are stored locally in the `./lib` directory.
 Choose **File** – **Project Structure** – **Modules** – **Dependencies**, click the **+** icon, choose **JARs or Directories**, and add the entire `./lib` directory as dependencies.
 If you cannot locate them, you may also download the entire `lib` directory [here](https://jasonshew.ca/_silo/lib.zip) or from [GitHub](https://github.com/dan1el5/BuildingBuddy/raw/master/dev_backup_data_files/lib.zip) as a zip file.
 Unzip this downloaded file and add the entire folder as dependencies to the aforesaid location.
 Refer to the screenshot below.